 Of course, this can apply to everyday life in addition to project management.
 When we neglect things like sleep, stress management, social and relationship strength, or health because we think we don't have time, we pay for it later with decreased productivity.
 Practicing self renewal prevents individual and team burnout.

-This all takes time... but it is that ounce of prevention that saves a pound of untold hours in reversing errors or fixing poor decisions down the road.
-While you may not build up your tree logs as fast initially by taking the time to set up a stronger foundation, by the end of the day you will be the clear winner if you take the time to focus on keeping your team sharp.
+This all takes time—but it’s that ounce of prevention that saves a pound of untold hours in reversing errors or fixing poor decisions down the road.
+While you may not build up your tree logs as fast initially by taking time to set up a stronger foundation and keep your team sharp, by the end of the day, you’ll be the clear winner.

-If you incorporate these seven habits in your life, you will certainly improve your overall journey.
-And, if you translate them specifically to your project management process, you will see great benefits in the final end product, gain more respect from your peers, and enjoy the adventure of reaching your greatest success surrounded by a cohesive team.
+If you incorporate these 7 habits in your life, you’ll certainly improve your overall journey.
+And if you translate them specifically to your project management process, you’ll see great benefits in the final end product, gain more respect from your peers, and enjoy the adventure of reaching your greatest success surrounded by a cohesive team.